ESO Music Ambassadors

 He was front man and writer in underground band One Lady Owner, the last band signed to legendary UK record label Creation (Oasis, Primal Scream, My Bloody Valentine) with a critically-acclaimed album and 3 singles.
 This was followed by projects with world famous producers Flood and Alan Moulder (U2, Depeche Mode, Smashing Pumpkins, Foo Fighters).

 He also creates music as background to reading books via his company Evokescape.com.
-Besides producing long soundscapes for reading sic-fi, horror and thrillers, he works with such names as Peter F Hamilton and Neal Asher, bringing musical atmospheres to their novels to their best-selling novels.
+Besides producing long soundscapes for reading sic-fi, horror and thrillers, he works with such names as Peter F Hamilton and Neal Asher, bringing musical atmospheres to their best-selling novels.

 John has been writing, playing and recording (melodic) electronic music (EM) since the early 1980s, but was always a fan of music in general prior to that, especially ‘The Shadows’ and melodic orchestral music.
 He is a self-taught musician and it never fails to amaze him how so many folks love what he does!